ianheggie/geocoder2/README.md

 * **Documentation**: http://developer.baidu.com/map/webservice-geocoding.htm
 * **Terms of Service**: http://developer.baidu.com/map/law.htm
 * **Limitations**: Only good for non-commercial use.
 For commercial usage please check http://developer.baidu.com/map/question.htm#qa0013
-* **Notes**: To use Baidu set `Geocoder.configure(:lookup => :baidu, :api_key => "your_api_key")`.
+* **Notes**: To use Baidu set `Geocoder2.configure(:lookup => :baidu, :api_key => "your_api_key")`.

 Caching
 -------

 It's a good idea, when relying on any external service, to cache retrieved data.
 When implemented correctly it improves your app's response time and stability.
-It's easy to cache geocoding results with Geocoder, just configure a cache store:
+It's easy to cache geocoding results with Geocoder2, just configure a cache store:

-    Geocoder.configure(:cache => Redis.new)
+    Geocoder2.configure(:cache => Redis.new)

 This example uses Redis, but the cache store can be any object that supports these methods: